hammingweight/gangplank/examples/drift/mdd/README.md

 Predictions without drift...
 ```

+**Constructing an `MMDDriftOnline` object can be very time-consuming.
+On a Ryzen 7 3700 CPU, instantiating the object for this example took more than 90 minutes (see above).
+Also, inference can be significantly slowed down if drift detection is done as part of the `predict` call.**

 For 15 minutes the script runs without inducing any drift.
 However, if we plot the `gangplank_predict_drift_detected_total` we see that drift incidents are
 being reported

 ![drift_detected counts](./gp_drift_total.png)

 We should expect that the MDD test will erroneously report some incidents of drift since a statistical test can report false positives.
 To get a better assessment of whether drift is
-actually occurring, we should look at the ratio of drift incidents to the number of predictions instead of the absolute number of drift incidents alone.
+actually occurring, we should look at the ratio of drift incidents to the number of predictions instead of the absolute number of drift incidents.
 A suitable PromQL (Prometheus Query Language)
 query is `rate(gangplank_predict_drift_detected_total[1m])/rate(gangplank_predict_total[1m])`

 ![drift detected ratio](gp_drift_rate.png)